Nike-Inc/cerberus/README.md

 ### Running with persistent data,

-If you wish to persist data permanently you can install Vault and MySQL locally
+If you wish to persist data permanently you can install MySQL locally

 **MySQL** is required to run the application locally.